 Thanks to my usual helpers (Carole, Fran & Nick) and to David Rosen (of LOK) for their valued assistance.

 Only the Notting Hill Street-O remains for you to finally achieve your perfect Street-O run of the season.

-The fifth race in SLOW’s 2015-16 Street-O series is on Tuesday 12 January 2016 in Putney.
+The final race in SLOW’s 2015-16 Street-O series is on World Orienteering Day, which is Wednesday 11th May 2016 (not the usual Tuesday) in Notting Hill.
+Please note the change in day from Tuesday to Wednesday.
 This event will use electronic timing for the start and finish – please bring your SI card if you have one.

 Like all our Street-Os, this a public race – all are welcome.
 Please RSVP to the event via Facebook to let us know you are coming – you can also see who else is coming here and post queries.
 If you are not on Facebook, please let the organiser below know you are coming so that the correct number of maps are printed.